naufalahnaf17/pytorch-cv-project/README.md

 # Computer Vision Project

-These are some mini projects that I made using Pytorch for computer vision assignments
+These are some mini projects I created using Pytorch for computer vision tasks

+in this repo I will create a mini project with various tasks in computer vision such as image classification, object detection, object segmentation, GAN and many more

+add a star to get updates from this repo

 #### Repo Update
 - **17 Sep 2024 -> plant-species-classification**